How to Comfort Sick Kids at Home

 - Use a cold vapor humidifier.
 Humidifiers can be a great way to add moisture to air passages and help relieve stuffy noses.
 Make sure you follow the directions on the humidifier label and clean it as directed.
 Cold vapor humidifiers are a great addition to your list of at-home remedies.

 If your child is sick, she may not have the same appetite that she typically does.
-“Parents are often worried when their child is not eating as much as usual while they are sick, but this is very common,” says Tracy Nailor, MD, MPH, a Pediatric Urgent Care Physician at Children’s Healthcare of Atlanta.
-“I recommend providing nutritious snacks that may be readily available throughout the day, without the expectation of feeding your child a full meal until she is healthy again.”
+“Parents are often worried when their child is not eating as much as usual while they are sick, but this is very common,” says Deirdre Stewart, MD, an area practice director for Children’s Healthcare of Atlanta Urgent Care.
+“I recommend providing nutritious snacks that may be readily available throughout the day, without the expectation of feeding your child a full meal until they are healthy again.
+Also, it is important to encourage them to drink fluids often to make sure they don’t become dehydrated.
+This is especially important if they have fever.”

 We know you want to do everything you can to help make sure your children are happy and healthy.
 Sometimes all kids need is a little time and some extra TLC to get over an illness.
 But if these at-home remedies don’t seem to be enough, or if you have any concerns about your child’s health or well-being, trust your gut and contact your pediatrician.